contentcal-org/ccal-tech-test/front-end/README.md

 _Tip_: You will find the 'Delete' button if you go to edit mode for a particular idea.
 If you can't figure out where to start just open Dev tools and click that button.

+### Challange 5:

+We want to add some sorting/filtering functionality to the ideas board.
+Designs are not ready yet, but we can start working on some helper functions.
+Could you please finish all utilities function defined here `apps/idea-board/src/app/ideas/_utilities/ideas.utilities.ts` and add Unit Test for them?